-ACTIVE POWER, INC. PROXY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF ACTIVE POWER, INC. "Annual Meetin and appoints Ste I revokes all previous proxies, acknowledges receipt of the Notice of Annual Meeting of Stockholders (the g") of Active Power, Inc., a Delaware corporation, and the related Proxy Statement dated April 30, 2013, even R. Fife and Douglas Milner, each the Proxy of the undersigned, with full power of substitution, to vote on behalf of any mmon Stock of Active Power, Inc. that the undersigned is entitled to vote, either on his or her own behalf or entity or entities, at the Annual Meeting to be held May 30, 2013 at 2128 W. Braker Lane BK12, Austin, 2:00 p.m.
-Central Time, and at any adjournment or postponement thereof, with the same force and effect as 2.00 p.m.
-Central rime, and a any adjointment of postponement mereor, with the same force and effect as ed was personally present at the Annual Meeting. resented by this Proxy shall be voted in the manner set forth hereon.
-If no specification is made on the is Proxy will be voted "FOR" the election of directors and "FOR" proposals two and three, each as on.
+ACTIVE POWER, INC.

+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF ACTIVE POWER, INC.

+The undersigned revokes all previous proxies, acknowledges receipt of the Notice of Annual Meeting of Stockholders (the "Annual Meeting") of Active Power, Inc., a Delaware corporation, and the related Proxy Statement dated April 30, 2013, and appoints Steven R. Fife and Douglas Milner, each the Proxy of the undersigned, with full power of substitution, to vote all shares of Common Stock of Active Power, Inc. that the undersigned is entitled to vote, either on his or her own behalf on behalf of any entity or entities, at the Annual Meeting to be held May 30, 2013 at 2128 W. Braker Lane BK12, Austin, Texas 78758, at 2:00 p.m.
+Central Time, and at any adjournment or postponement thereof, with the same force and effect as if the undersigned was personally present at the Annual Meeting.

+The shares represented by this Proxy shall be voted in the manner set forth hereon.
+If no specification is made on the reverse side, this Proxy will be voted "FOR" the election of directors and "FOR" proposals two and three, each as described hereon.

 Continued and to be signed on reverse side